 The crowd is one of the strangest groups of humans I've ever seen.
 Many of them are dressed in brightly colored costumes, or are wearing nothing or close to nothing.
 Fairy wings and animal ears and other accouterments are worn by many of the women, while a good many of the men are naked or half-naked and covered from head to toe in what looks like tribal war paint.
 One man is wearing a three piece business suit and no shoes.
-Another is butt naked except for a mask of Pope Obama, and is standing next to a barbecue grill passing out communion wafers that look suspiciously like hits of acid.
+Another is butt naked except for a mask of Pope Obama.
 Several of them are dancing, a few are sitting around the heater, nearly all of them appear to be on drugs.

 "What ho!
-How fare ye, fellow fucking traveler?"
+How fare ye, fellow traveler?"

-A middle-aged man wearing Wrangler[TM] jeans, no shirt, bright red war paint on his face and chest and a jingling court jester's cap on his head calls out to me, and the others gradually become aware of me and turn to face me.
+A middle-aged man wearing WranglerTM jeans, no shirt, bright red war paint on his face and chest and a jingling court jester's cap on his head calls out to me, and the others gradually become aware of me and turn to face me.